Table of Contents

 - Breathing (Pulmonary Ventilation):

-- Gases transported by blood.
+- Oxygen and carbon dioxide are transported by blood.

 - Cellular Respiration: